Norisshariff/telegram-sticker-crop-bot/README.md

 Clone repo and install dependencies:
 - `git clone https://github.com/imhassla/telegram-sticker-crop-bot`
-- `telegram-sticker-crop-bot`
+- `cd telegram-sticker-crop-bot`
 - `pip install -r requirements.txt`

 ## Usage

-in line: token = 'TOKEN'
+in the line: token = 'TOKEN'
-replace token to your own telegram-bot token
+replace TOKEN to your own telegram-bot-api-token
-- `python3 crop-bot.py` to start the bot
+- `python3 crop-bot.py` to start

 ## License
 This script is distributed under the MIT license.